IMF seeks urgent clarification from Pakistan on 2,000MW power allocation for Bitcoin Mining

 There is a fear of further tough talks from the IMF on this initiative [of allocating electricity to Bitcoin mining].
 The economic team is already facing stiff questions, and this move has only added to the complexities of the ongoing talks.

 Pakistan intends to convert three underused coal power plants to supply energy for Bitcoin mining operations and AI data centers.
-However, concerns have been raised by the IMF regarding the potential effects of this plan on electricity rates and distribution systems.
+However, the IMF has raised concerns about the potential effects of this plan on electricity rates and distribution systems.

-In April, reductions in electricity prices for various consumer categories were announced by Pakistan’s National Electric Power Regulatory Authority.
-However, these cuts came after a hike in base power tariffs that had been introduced the previous year.
+In April, Pakistan’s National Electric Power Regulatory Authority announced reductions in electricity prices for various consumer categories.
+However, these cuts followed an increase in base power tariffs that the authority had introduced the previous year.

 Pakistan Accelerates Efforts to Embrace Cryptocurrency